How to know if your guy wants to commit and have a baby with you

 Eventually I noticed that some patterns repeat quite often.
-In this post I would like to address the mistakes which women make in the early days of a relationship (and which will cost them a lot in the later stages).
+In this post I would like to address the mistakes which women mostly make in the early days of their relationships (and which cost them a lot in the later stages).

 One would think that something that women over 35 most often get wrong is addressing a baby-making issue too soon.

-As a matter of fact, I often get the impression that women wait a way too long, until they become stuck with a guy who never was interested in being a father on the first place.
+As a matter of fact, I often get the impression that women wait a way too long to find out they’ve spent years with a guy who never was interested in being a father on the first place.

-1. M. can’t change her dating pattern.
+1. Maria can’t change her dating pattern.
 Ever since she started dating, she has not been able to focus on one single guy who would want to commit and really let her into his world.
 Each time I Skype with Maria I ask her, do you really think that’s a coincidence?

 She thinks it doesn’t matter if he won’t share things from his daily life with her.
 In my opinion, if a guy does not share himself, he is just not serious about that woman.
 If he does not let her into his world, his daily life, does not show vulnerability or emotions…I would personally run away.

-The next one has to do less with the guy and more with people in his environment.
+The next point has to do less with the guy and more with people in his environment.

 I don’t agree with this.